MosheBlumbergX/packercp/README.md

 * Install Java
 * Get repo key
 * Add key
-* Apt install Confluent 7.3 (currently hard coded but can be determined)
+* Apt install Confluent 7.3 (currently used as a var in the cp.sh script)

 ```